VibrasticLab/ehealth-iot/reports/rpi_setup.md

 sed -i '$s/$/ fbcon=font:ProFont6x11/' /boot/cmdline.txt
 ```

-Next add these configuration into config.txt
+Next run this command to add these configuration into config.txt

 For Waveshare35 (A):